CAPA in Manufacturing: A Practical Guide

 1. Identify the problem

-A CAPA starts with a trigger.
-Common triggers include customer complaints, failed inspections, audit findings, nonconforming material, equipment failures, and trend data that shows a process drifting.
+A CAPA starts with a trigger: customer complaints, failed inspections, audit findings, nonconforming material, equipment failures, or trend data showing a process drifting.

 Not every problem needs a full CAPA.
-A one-time mistake that an operator catches and corrects doesn't require a formal investigation.
-CAPA is for systemic issues, recurring problems, or significant events that could affect product quality or customer satisfaction.
+A one-time mistake caught and corrected by an operator doesn't require a formal investigation.
+CAPA is for systemic issues, recurring problems, or significant events.

 2. Contain the problem